RaivoRipuli/lastwarVP/README.md

 1) Test how it works when capitol occupiers leave (menu order changes)
 2) Maybe use application notifications as triggers for action
+3) Make function for all the secretary roles (if it works with AHK)

 ## Testing done